-Education Administration & Secondary Education: undergraduate programs for teachers at the middle and high school levels; and graduate programs in education leadership and secondary education teaching
+Education Administration & Secondary Education: undergraduate programs for teachers at the middle and high school levels; and graduate programs in education leadership and administration

 Special Education, Language & Literacy: a variety of programs for teachers of students with disabilities, teachers of the deaf and hard of hearing, teachers of English as a Second Language, and reading specialists, among others, including five-year, dual-degree programs in special education and in education of the deaf and hard of hearing

-Counselor Education: graduate programs for counselors in the areas of school; clinical mental health; and marriage, couple, and family counseling as well as for student assistance coordinators
+Counselor Education: graduate programs for counselors in the areas of school and clinical mental health counseling as well as for student assistance coordinators